Thru Arizona’s desert to southern California. Canyon the Chelly, Petrified Forest NP. On to San Diego and towards the Mexican Border.

 Later the rocks of Monument Valley at the horizon.

 A visit to a slightly unusual attraction – even considering the standard of Road 66 sights – the 4 Corners Monument.
-The place where New Mexico, Arizona, Utah, and Colorado meet.
+The place where the states of New Mexico, Arizona, Utah, and Colorado meet.

 Principally there’s nothing to see here.
 So some clever businessmen constructed a not really impressive monument and allow everybody to take as funny picture as they wish for a hefty 5$ entrance fee.
 And that’s it.